-"Article 6 Report on payments to governments
+'Article 6 Report on payments to governments

-Member States shall require issuers active in the extractive or logging of primary forest industries, as defined in Article 36, paragraphs 1 and 2 of [the Accounting Directive] () to prepare, in accordance with Chapter 9 of [the Accounting Directive], a report on payments made to governments on an annual basis.
+Member States shall require issuers active in the extractive or logging of primary forest industries, as defined in Article 41(1) and (2) of Directive 2013/34/EU of the European Parliament and of the Council of 26 June 2013 on the annual financial statements, consolidated financial statements and related reports of certain types of undertakings^{}, to prepare on an annual basis, in accordance with Chapter 10 of that Directive, a report on payments made to governments.
 The report shall be made public at the latest six months after the end of each financial year and shall remain publicly available for at least ten years.
-Payments to governments shall be reported at consolidated level.
+Payments to governments shall be reported at consolidated level.'